 All UMA degree programs require students to complete one writing intensive course.
 This requirement reflects our belief that the ability to write clearly and effectively is a powerful tool for learning, thinking, and reflecting.
 We recognize that the development of writing skills requires guidance, feedback, and practice.
 The intent of the writing intensive course is to build upon the skills developed in ENG101, College Writing.
 Courses currently approved as meeting the writing intensive course requirement are identified in this catalog with a “W” following the course number.

-Commencement Ceremony: Commencement exercises are held once a year at the end of the spring semester.
-Students finishing their requirements the previous December, that spring, or August will be invited to attend the May ceremony.
-“Candidates for Degree” cards should be submitted by December 1 for December completion, and April 1 for May and August completions.
-Students may also apply by completing the application for graduation on our website at www.uma.edu.
+Commencement exercises are held once a year at the end of the spring semester.
+Students finishing their requirements in December, May, or August will be invited to attend the May ceremony.
+Applications should be submitted by December 1 for December completion and April 1 for May and August completions.
+The application for graduation is on our website at www.uma.edu.